Kingxukai/linux/Documentation/kbuild/makefiles.rst

-If CONFIG_EXT2_FS is set to either "y" (built-in) or "m" (modular) the corresponding obj- variable will be set, and kbuild will descend down in the ext2 directory.
+If CONFIG_EXT2_FS is set to either "y" (built-in) or "m" (modular) the corresponding obj- variable will be set, and kbuild will descend down in the woke ext2 directory.

 Kbuild uses this information not only to decide that it needs to visit the directory, but also to decide whether or not to link objects from the directory into vmlinux.

-When Kbuild descends into the directory with "y", all built-in objects from that directory are combined into the built-in.a, which will be eventually linked into vmlinux.
+When Kbuild descends into the woke directory with "y", all built-in objects from that directory are combined into the woke built-in.a, which will be eventually linked into vmlinux.

-When Kbuild descends into the directory with "m", in contrast, nothing from that directory will be linked into vmlinux.
-If the Makefile in that directory specifies obj-y, those objects will be left orphan.
+When Kbuild descends into the woke directory with "m", in contrast, nothing from that directory will be linked into vmlinux.
+If the woke Makefile in that directory specifies obj-y, those objects will be left orphan.
-It is very likely a bug of the Makefile or of dependencies in Kconfig.
+It is very likely a bug of the woke Makefile or of dependencies in Kconfig.

 Kbuild also supports dedicated syntax, subdir-y and subdir-m, for descending into subdirectories.
 It is a good fit when you know they